 At Girard Gibbs LLP, our attorneys have represented people across the country whose privacy rights have been violated.
 We represent these people in a legal proceeding known as a class action lawsuit, which allows many people who were subject to the same privacy violation to join together to bring legal claims for violations of their rights.

 If you have a question about one of the cases below or would like to discuss a potential case with one of our privacy lawyers, please complete the form to the right or call us toll-free at (866) 981-4800.

-Girard Gibbs’ data breach attorneys are among those representing the patients, health care providers, and consumers affected by a massive data breach at Banner Health in the summer of 2016.
-Bann Health announced the breach on August 2, 2016, saying that the breach may have exposed the personal health and other sensitive information of up to 3.7 million individuals.
-Banner stated that the hackers gained access to its medical records network through certain computer servers, including the servers that process payment card information where food and beverages were sold.
+Girard Gibbs’ data breach attorneys represent the patients, insureds, doctors, and others affected by the data breach at Banner Health in the summer of 2016.
+Banner Health announced the breach on August 2, 2016, saying it may have exposed the personal health and other sensitive information of up to 3.7 million people.
+Banner said the hackers accessed medical records and payment card information used to buy food and beverages at Banner locations.

 On March 4, 2016, 21st Century Oncology Holdings confirmed a massive cyberattack affecting as many as 2.2 million patients and employees throughout the country.
 It is being reported that the Florida-based cancer clinic was aware of this data breach as early as November 13, 2015.

 Our data breach attorneys are investigating reports about a potential data breach at Wendy’s fast food restaurants.
 Both Wendy’s customers and local credit unions have reported a pattern of unusual credit card activity in certain Wendy’s stores, leading to fraud, including unauthorized charges or debits in customers’ accounts.